Run surveys. Get insights. Unlock growth.

 People are more likely to participate if you do it and more likely to answer the second question when they know it’s also the last one.

-Use targeting and segmentation of visitors
+Use targeting and segmentation of website visitors

 Make the survey visible

-Don’t forget to set the widget to appear in the center of the screen.
+Don’t forget to set the survey widget to appear in the center of the screen.
 You can also set the website fade out to grab attention.

 When they changed settings to make the survey visible, the response rates jumped more than five-fold.